zexiJia/zexijia.github.io/_publications/2025/2025-pub-example-3.md

   diverse counterfactual images with precisely controlled variations.
-Together with a new set-wise loss that separates intra-set and inter-set pairs, our method significantly boosts visual reasoning performance and achieves state-of-the-art results on multiple benchmarks while using substantially less training data.:contentReference[oaicite:0]{index=0}
+Together with a new set-wise loss that separates intra-set and inter-set pairs, our method significantly boosts visual reasoning performance and achieves state-of-the-art results on multiple benchmarks while using substantially less training data.

 cover:          /assets/images/covers/iccv2.png